Order Picking Time Calculator

-Plan daily picking labor by combining order volume, lines per order, pick rate, and walk time.
-This estimator converts those drivers into total pick hours and full-time equivalents (FTEs) needed per shift.
+Plan daily picking labor by combining order volume, lines per order, pick rate, walk time, and labour cost.
+This calculator converts those drivers into pick hours, FTE staffing, annual cost, and improvement savings.

-Estimate daily pick hours and staffing needs.
+Estimate daily pick hours, staffing needs, and warehouse labour cost.
 Private by design—everything runs locally in your browser.

 Inputs